- Dutch Language Union (Belgium, The Netherlands)

-In order to accomplish the above-mentioned primary and secondary aims, the following tasks were undertaken:
+During the project, the following tasks were undertaken:

-- We investigated appropriate ontologies and optimal supervised and unsupervised machine learning methods for the development of genre classifiers, specifically for resource-scarce languages (information captured in a master’s dissertation, and in a scholarly publication - see outputs);
+- We investigated appropriate ontologies and optimal supervised and unsupervised machine learning methods for the development of genre classifiers, specifically for resource-scarce languages (information captured in a master’s dissertation, and in a scholarly publication);

 - We developed genre classifiers (and its associated resources) for the ten official indigenous languages of South Africa (available here);